Citizens like you can impact policy in Oregon with a few moments of your time. Speak out for freedom today!

 Meet with your legislator: Click here to find your legislator.

-1) Schedule a meeting: Contact your legislator’s office, and make an appointment to come in.
+- Schedule a meeting: Contact your legislator’s office, and make an appointment.

-2) Be on time (you will probably only have 10-15 minutes, and they often keep a tight schedule).
+- Be on time (you may have only 10-15 minutes, and they keep a tight schedule).

 • You can learn relevant facts from Cascade’s publications (sign up for our free weekly e-newsletter), or by contacting Cascade for more information.